arsynas/arsynas.github.io/README.md

 ### University of British Columbia Sauder School of Business

-"Dedicated to harnessing data for insightful business solutions, I combine rigorous analytical skills with a dynamic approach to problem-solving.
-My education and experiences have equipped me with a versatile skill set, enabling me to add value in fast-paced and technology-driven environments."
+Dedicated to harnessing data for insightful business solutions, I combine rigorous analytical skills with a dynamic approach to problem-solving.
+My education and experiences have equipped me with a versatile skill set, enabling me to add value in fast-paced and technology-driven environments.

 ---